 High-efficiency furnaces can drain off several gallons of water each day.
 If drain lines get clogged, the furnace will shut down.

-7. Assess Vents for Blockage
+7. Check Vents for Blockage

 What Should You Expect After a Furnace Tune-Up?
-Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
-During your tune-up, your maintenance technician will clean and check over your heating equipment, identifying areas of wear and tear.
-They can identify failing parts in need of replacement before they become a serious problem.
+During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of wear and tear.
+They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone may instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A neglected HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
-A Longer-Lasting HVAC System
+You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
+Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
+A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.

-It’s best to take action now and be prepared than to regret it during the middle of winter when your furnace takes a dive.
+It’s better to take action now and be prepared than to regret it during the middle of winter when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.

 Eight Common Heating Myths Debunked